casey/just/README.md

 test build
 ```

-If you'd like `just` to default to listing the recipes in the justfile, you can use this as your default recipe:
+If you'd like `just` to default to listing the recipes in the `justfile`, you can use this as your default recipe:

 ```make
 default: